tendermint/tendermint/docs/specification/new-spec/blockchain.md

 We refer to certain globally available objects:
 `block` is the block under consideration,
-`prevBlock` is the `block` at the previous height, `state` keeps track of the validator set and the consensus parameters as they are updated by the application, and `app` is the set of responses returned by the application during the execution of the `prevBlock`.
+`prevBlock` is the `block` at the previous height, and `state` keeps track of the validator set, the consensus parameters and other results from the application.
 Elements of an object are accessed as expected, ie. `block.Header`.
-See the definitions of `state` and `app` elsewhere.
+See [here](state.md) for the definition of `state`.

 ## Header